vinders/pandora_toolbox/_examples/README.md

 They'll also need to be reconfigured everytime the project is regenerated (when the Cmake file changes).

 To test shader files after modifying them, you can call the target *'build_shaders'* / *'deploy_shaders'*.
-If a C++ file is recompiled, this will automatically trigger a call to the available target.
+Note that recompiling the C++ project after a modification will automatically trigger a call to the available target.
 The available target depends on the option **CWORK_SHADER_COMPILERS** (set at the top of the Cmake file):
 * **ON**: enable shader compilation at runtime.
 Shader sources are only deployed (target *'deploy_shaders'*) and will be compiled during execution.
     This is the default value, because it doesn't require Python and makes things easier during development.
 * **OFF**: disable compilation at runtime.
 Shader sources are pre-compiled (target *'build_shaders'*) and will just be read during execution.
     This is the best choice for production builds, but it requires Python 3.4+ and will fail if any of the shaders is invalid.

 ---